Retrieving and analysing BRO soil cores#

 'mineraalarmVeen', 'matigSiltigZand', 'zwakKleiigVeen',

 Since we are only interested in the main lithology we need to simplify the names.
 There is no method for this provided by GeoST, so we will have to create our own.
 Luckily, GeoST is built on Pandas, which means that you can easily apply your own logic if built-in GeoST methods don’t get you where you want.
-In this case we will create a function that makes use of regular expression and apply it to the dataframe with layer data (bhrp_cores.data.df).
-The function will reduce e.g. “matigSiltigeKlei” to “Klei”.
+In this case, we will use a string method of a Pandas Series to use a regex (i.e. regular expression) which extracts the main lithology.
+This will reduce e.g. “matigSiltigeKlei” to “Klei”.

 # Check and show that it worked: